RasaHQ/rasa/test_environments/message_and_event_brokers/kafka/sasl_plain/with_tls/ssl_all_conections/README.md

+# Setup Kafka broker with TLS and SASL_PLAIN (accept connections from all IPs)

 This directory contains `docker-compose.yml` along with pre-generated certificates for TLS bound to IP `0.0.0.0`.

 ## Description of files in this directory